Chetan-Bashetti/cards-listing-assignment/README.md

 # Cards listing

-- This project is created using CRA - Create-react-app
+- This project is created using CRA - create-react-app

 ## Features